Polarized QED cascades: Numerical Methods

 \section{Numerical Methods}

 The Boltzmann-type kinetic equations are solved numerically on a rotating radial momentum-space mesh, with typically $300\times 400$ grid points both $p$ and $\varphi$.
-The time-evolution is calculated using a time-centered operator-splitting method.
+The time-evolution is calculated using a time-centered operator-splitting method {\cite{Cheng_JCP_1976}}.
 A time-step of $\Delta t = 0.005$ is used for all simulations presented in the main text.
 Numerical convergence of the momentum space discretization and the time step was verified.

-To solve the classical advection in the rotating frame we use a semi-lagrangian algorithm which is very efficient, because the characteristics are known analytically, Eqs.~\eqref{eq:characteristics-S1} and \eqref{eq:characteristics-S2}, and the distribution functions $f_q^s$ are constant along the characteristics.
+To solve the classical advection we use a semi-lagrangian algorithm {similar to those developed for 1D1P Vlasov systems \cite{Crouseilles_JCP_2010},} which is very efficient because the characteristics are known analytically, {i.e.} Eqs.~\eqref{eq:characteristics-S1} and \eqref{eq:characteristics-S2}, and the distribution functions $f_q^s$ are constant along the characteristics.
 For each grid point of discretized momentum space ($p_n,\varphi_k$) we employ the characteristics Eqns.~\eqref{eq:characteristics-S1} and \eqref{eq:characteristics-S2} in order to determine the origin $(p_n',\varphi_k')$ of the parcel at time $t-\Delta t$ arriving at ($p_n,\varphi_k$) at time $t$.
 The distribution functions are interpolated onto $(p_n',\varphi_k')$ using bi-cubic splines, where the periodicity in $\varphi$ is ensured.